salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The distortion doesn't allow code in a sandbox to change the domain of the root document even if the browser allows it.
 ### Distorted Behavior

-On Firefox the distortion throws an Error instead of SecurityError.
+On Firefox the distortion throws an exception instead of SecurityError.

-On Chrome, Safari and Edge (Webkit) it throws an Error instead of allowing the setter to execute.
+On Chrome, Safari and Edge (Webkit) it throws an exception instead of allowing the setter to execute.
 <hr>
 <a name="documentdocsexeccommand-valuemd"></a>